 Fully implemented, the program will cover tuition costs for approximately 100 medical students.
 Eligible applicants must be accepted to the College of Medicine – Phoenix for the coming year or are already enrolled as full-time medical students at the college.

 The application process is competitive and will culminate in the selection of recipients who demonstrate a clear and strong interest in practicing a primary care specialty* in a rural or underserved regions of Arizona.
+You must commit to a minimum of two years of service with a maximum of four years.

 *These specialties include: